shaleshdutt1006/test-driven-development/README.md

-# Indian-State-Census-Analyser-Problem
+# &Cab-Invoice-Generator

-Start with Displaying Welcome to Message
+Start with Displaying Welcome  Message

-UseCase1- Ability for the analyser to load the Indian States Census Information from a csv file
-- Create a StateCensusAnalyser Class to load the State Census CSV Data
-- Create CSVStateCensus Class to load the
-CSV Data
-- Use Iterator to load the data - Check with StateCensusAnalyser to ensure
+UseCase1- Given Distance and time the invoice generator should return the total fare of the journey.

+UseCase2-The Invoice generator should now take multiple rides,and calculate the aggregate total of all.